johnnygoblue/treasureIsland/README.md

 ### Option: Show Path as Map or List

-If the show path option is requested at the command line (`--show-path` or `-w`), output the path discovered from the start location to the treasure.
-The show path option requires an argument which will be a single upper-case character, an `M` to display a treasure map or an `L` to display the locations that define the path.
-This will appear after verbose messages and stats (if either or both are specified), and before the "Search Results."
+If the show path option is specified at the command line (`--show-path` or `-p`), output the path discovered from the start location to the treasure.
+The show path option requires an argument which will display a treasure map when the argument provded is an `M`, or display the locations that define the path when the argument provided is an `L`.
+The path will appear after verbose messages and stats (if either or both are specified), and before the "Treasure Hunt Results."
+If any other argument value is provided, the program should exit with error.

 #### Treasure Map